Tracking and Data Relay Satellite System (TDRSS)

 The TDRSS is equipped to support up to 26 user spacecraft, including the space shuttle, simultaneously.
 It will provide two types of service: (1) multiple access which can relay data from as many as 20 low data rate (100 bits per second to 50 kilobits per second) user satellites simultaneously and (2) single access which will provide two high data rate channels (to 300 megabits per second) from both the East and West locations.

-Those facilities at Goddard include the Network Control Center (NCC), which provides system scheduling and is the focal point for NASA communications and the WSGT and TDRSS users; the Flight Dynamics Facility (FDF), which provides the network with antenna pointing information for user spacecraft and the TDRSs; and the NASA Communications Network (NASCOM), which provides ground to ground communications through Earth terminals at Goddard, White Sands and the Johnson Space Center in Houston, TX.
+Those facilities at Goddard include the Network Control Center (NCC), which provides system scheduling and was the focal point for NASA communications and the WSGT and TDRSS users; the Flight Dynamics Facility (FDF), which provides the network with antenna pointing information for user spacecraft and the TDRSs; and the NASA Communications Network (NASCOM), which provides ground to ground communications through Earth terminals at Goddard, White Sands and the Johnson Space Center in Houston, TX.

 The Network Control Center console operators monitor the network performances, schedule emergency interfaces, isolate faults in the system, account for system use, test the system and conduct simulations.
 The user services available from the Space Network, which includes TDRSS and its supporting Goddard Space Flight Center elements, are provided through NASCOM, a global system which provides operational communications support to all NASA projects.
 NASCOM offers voice, data and teletype links with the Space Network, the Ground Spaceflight Tracking and Data Network (GSTDN), and the user spacecraft control centers.